hai-vr/combo-gesture-expressions-av3/GUIDE_internal_parameters.md

 *ComboGestureExpressions* exposes a few non-synced parameters that are local to the animator.

+Most of these parameters are turned off by default, and must be enabled in the *Advanced* options of the *Combo Gesture Compiler*.

 ⚠️*Internal parameters are experimental: I cannot guarantee that the behavior for these internal parameters will remain stable in future versions of ComboGestureExpressions.*

 ## Write-only